data-integrations/cloud-vision/docs/ImageExtractor-transform.md

 **Project ID**: Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.

-**Path Field**: Field in the input schema containing the path to the image.
+**Path Field**: Name of the field in the input schema containing the path to images in a Goggle Cloud Storage bucket.
+Usually this is 'body' when the source is reading a file that contains one path per line.

-**Output Field**: Field to store the extracted image features.
+**Output Field**: Name of the field to store the extracted image features.
 If the specified output field name already exists in the input record, it will be overwritten.

 **Features**: Features to extract from images.